-Census Block Groups Total Population Race/ Ethnicity Minority Population Affected Percent Minority Total Population Low Income/ Non-Low Income Low Income Population Affected Percent Low Income Affected 13 42,453 38,135 89.9% 38,000 14,355 37.8% Non- Minority Population Affected Percent Non- Minority Non-Low Income Population Affected Percent Non-Low Income 1 4,318 10.1% Carl Carlos (Carl) 23,645 62.2%
+Census Block Groups Total Population Race/ Ethnicity Minority Population Affected Percent Minority Total Population Low Income/ Non-Low Income Low Income Population Affected Percent Low Income Affected 13 42,453 38,135 89.9% 38,000 14,355 37.8% Non- Minority Population Affected Percent Non- Minority Non-Low Income Population Affected Percent Non-Low Income 4,318 10.1% 23,645 62.2%

 The proposed changes to Route 950 can be defined as a service improvement, as they meet a great ridership demand, introduce no material new negative impacts, and MTS has received no complaints about the additional service provided during the pilot period.
 Therefore, the analysis must consider whether non-minority and non-low income populations receive a greater benefit.
-The percent non-minority population in Table 4 is much lower than the percentage of benefitted non-minority populations is not more than 10 percent higher than the percentage of non-minority populations within the MTS service area area, there is no disparate impact from proposed new service.
-The percent non-low-income population in Table 4 is also lower than the percentage of benefitted non-low-income population in Table 4 is also lower than the percentage of benefitted non-low-income population in Table 4 is also lower than the percentage of benefitted non-low-income population in Table 4 is also lower than the percentage of benefitted non-low-income population in Table 4 is also lower than the percentage of benefitted non-low-income populations is not more than 10 percent higher than the percentage of benefitted non-low-income populations is not more than 10 percent higher than the percentage of non-low-income populations within the MTS service area (for the percentage of non-low-income populations is not more than 10 percent higher than the percentage of non-low-income populations within the MTS service area there is no disproportionate burden from proposed new service.
+The percent non-minority population in Table 4 is much lower than the percent non-minority population within the MTS service area (10.1 percent versus 44.4 percent).
+Since the percentage of benefitted non-minority populations is not more than 10 percent higher than the percentage of non-minority populations within the MTS service area, there is no disparate impact from proposed new service.
+The percent non-low-income population in Table 4 is also lower than the percent non-low-income population within the MTS service area (62.2 percent versus 67.1 percent).
+Since the percentage of benefitted non-low-income populations is not more than 10 percent higher than the percentage of non-low-income populations within the MTS service area there is no disproportionate burden from proposed new service.